Illustration of men with varying leg sizes.

 It takes a lot of effort to build legs that big, and I appreciate that—it’s impressive—but it’s an extremely niche sport.
 Most women don’t find those physiques attractive, and most men don’t want to look that way.
 That goes for Arnold Schwarzenegger, too, mind you.
 Most women consider him too bulky.
 Even in his heyday, he was getting roles as the action hero, barbarian, and killing machine, not the heartthrob.

-If we look to the physiques that women find more attractive (and the kind of physiques that most men want to build), then we start to see men who look less like bodybuilders, more like Greek wrestlers:
+If we look to the physiques that women find more attractive (and the kind of physiques that most men want to build), then we start to see men who look less like bodybuilders, and more like Greek wrestlers:

 Ryan Reynolds

 However, if you take a look at Ryan Reynolds, there, you’ll notice that, first of all, the person choosing this heartthrob photo didn’t choose a photo where his legs were all that prominently displayed.
 But even if you look at his thighs, you’ll notice that this is clearly a v-tapered physique.
-His chest, arms, shoulders, and upper back are much more developed than this legs and butt.
+His chest, arms, shoulders, and upper back are much more developed than his legs and butt.

 The Most Aesthetic Male Proportions Overall

-According to Dr Casey Butt’ guidelines, your hips should be about 25% larger than your waist, your thighs should be about 25% smaller than your waist, your shoulders should be around 62% larger than your waist, and your biceps should be around 50% the size of your waist.
+According to Dr Casey Butt’s guidelines, your hips should be about 25% larger than your waist, your thighs should be about 25% smaller than your waist, your shoulders should be around 62% larger than your waist, and your biceps should be around 50% the size of your waist.

 • Ideal waist size: you at 8–15% body fat